-Most of my clients have spent years, sometimes decades, on the roller coaster ride that is dieting.
+Most of my clients have spent years, decades even, on the roller coaster ride that is dieting.
 They're exhausted, stressed, depleted and feel like a failure.
 They know there's got to be a better way, but don't know what that looks like.

-By some twist of fate, they end up with me, the diet-free dietitian.
+By some twist of fate, they end up with me, the non-diet dietitian.
 All of sudden, they've got someone encouraging them to honor their hunger, stop calorie counting, and eat foods that make them happy.
-Someone who is more concerned with how they feel than how much they weigh.
+Someone who is more concerned with how they feel, than how much they weigh.
 It's relieving, empowering, refreshing...and absolutely terrifying.